 - 1/4 cup water mixed with 2 teaspoons cornstarch

-1. To prepare the bitter melon, halve lengthwise and scoop out all the seeds.
-Cut the melon into 1/4-inch thick slices and set aside.
+To prepare the bitter melon, halve lengthwise and scoop out and discard all the seeds.
+Cut the melon crosswise into 1/4-inch thick slices and set aside.

-3. Mix all the ingredients for the sauce in a bowl and set aside.
-Combine the water and cornstarch in another small bowl and set aside.
+For the sauce: Mix all the ingredients for the sauce in a bowl and set aside.

-5. Heat the wok over high heat again.
-Add the rest of the oil and the slices of bitter melon to the wok.
-Stir-fry over high heat for 5 to 7 minutes, until the melon is considerably softened but still a bit crisp.
-Add the sauce mixture and mix with the melon, stir-frying for an additional minute.
+Return the wok to high heat.
+Add the remaining 2 tablespoons oil and heat until shimmering.
+Add the slices of bitter melon to the wok.
+Stir-fry over high heat until the melon is considerably softened but still a bit crisp, about 5 minutes.
+Add the sauce mixture and mix with the melon, then stir-fry 1 minute longer.

-6. Turn off the heat and add the slurry mixture to the wok.
+Turn off the heat and add the cornstarch slurry to the wok.
 Stir around rapidly to prevent the cornstarch from clumping.
 Add a few tablespoons more water to the wok if needed to thin out the sauce.
-Turn the heat on to low and simmer the mixture for 20 seconds.
-Reintroduce the pork mixture to the dish and stir around to incorporate.
+Return the wok to low heat and simmer the mixture for 20 seconds.
+Add the pork mixture back to the wok, stirring to combine.
 Serve immediately.